CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 ## Licenses

-The Project is released under the Apache License 2.0
+The Project is should be released under the Apache License 2.0 License as set forth in the DevxDAO portal.
+The current License declared on the private repository declares a "GPL-3.0 License".
+The reviewer has alerted the OP that this must be ultimatly changed and he has agreed to change it in short order.
+Thank you.

 Requirement | Finding
 ------------ | -------------
-OSI-approved open source software license | PASS
+OSI-approved open source software license | PASS WITH NOTES

 ## Contribution Policies